 Summer provides the perfect opportunity for students and families to enjoy great books together!
-The goal of middle school summer reading is to foster a love of reading.
-Reading over the summer can also help students to maintain or even improve their reading skills.
+The goal of middle school summer reading is to foster a love of great literature.
+Reading over the summer can also help students maintain or even improve their reading and writing skills.

-This summer, the students will read two books:
+This summer, students will read The Wave by Todd Strasser